ibeltagy/ibeltagy.github.io/index.md

-I am Co-founder and Chief Scientist of [spiffy.ai](https://spiffy.ai), a startup building intelligent systems that bring out the best in human capabilities powerd by LLMs.
+I am Co-founder and Chief Scientist of [spiffy.ai](https://spiffy.ai), a startup building intelligent systems that bring out the best in human capabilities.

 I am a Lead Research Scientist at [Allen Institute for AI (AI2)](https://allenai.org/) in the [AllenNLP team](https://allennlp.org/), and the Research Lead of the OLMo project.
-OLMo is a large, cross-team AI2 project aiming to build "state-of-the-art", "truly-open" LLMs to narrow the gap between open and proprietary research, and to support scientists and AI researchers.
-My role started with ideation and feasibility studies before the project's inception, continuing through to the present where we now have a mature, large project.
+OLMo aimes to build "state-of-the-art", "truly-open" LLMs to narrow the gap between open and proprietary research.
+My role started with ideation and feasibility studies before the project's inception, continuing through to the present where we now have a mature, large, corss-team project.

 I received my PhD in Computer Science from the [University of Texas at Austin](https://www.cs.utexas.edu/) working with [Ray Mooney](https://www.cs.utexas.edu/~mooney/) and [Katrin Erk](http://www.katrinerk.com/).